- Decrease in visceral fat (the “bad” fat around the organs)

 That being said, it’s definitely a lot easier than water-only – so helps with fasting compliance.
-People who wouldn’t consider a long water-only fast, might be able to do ProLon.
+People who wouldn’t consider a long water-only fast, might be more comfortable with ProLon.

 When you water-only fast you end up switching from fueling your energy primarily via glucose, to primarily via ketones.
 The latter (ketones) being a form of energy currency derived from fat stores.

 Thomas Seyfried, a professor at Boston college, coined a term “therapeautic ketosis”, where your blood glucose drops, and your blood ketone increase to equivalent or greater than your blood glucose.

 He actually uses this “measurement” for tackling glioblastomas (aggressive brain tumors) – and likes patients to be at this “therapeutic” level of ketosis for some time.

 Previously I’ve hit this level of ketosis around day 3 of my water fasts.
 So out of curiosity, I wanted to measure my blood glucose and ketones on the FMD, to see what level of ketosis I achieve.